Helpful hints for getting your child ready to start school

 - Attend school orientation and Launching into Learning programs.
+This is a great opportunity for your child to meet their teachers and other children.

 - Ensure your child’s immunisations are up to date.

-- If your child has an allergy, medical condition, takes medication or has any additional support needs, inform the school as early as possible and make an appointment to see the principal.
+- If your child has an allergy, medical condition, takes medication or has any additional support needs, inform the school as early as possible and make an appointment to see the Principal.

 - Practise walking or travelling to school.